 Sigma Pi Sigma Chapter Project Awards

-Sigma Pi Sigma chapters are invited to submit award proposals to the national office for funding of chapter inductions and events.
-Selected chapters may receive:
+Sigma Pi Sigma chapters are invited to submit award proposals to the national office for funding of up to $500 for chapter inductions and events.
+Selected chapters may receive funding to:

 - Raise awareness of Sigma Pi Sigma in the local community and the physics community.

 - Build community among local alumni and new Sigma Pi Sigma members.

 - Add greater distinction to induction ceremonies and other chapter events.

 - Encourage fundraisers for chapters and scholarship funds.

 - Recognize outstanding achievement at the chapter level.

 The award money may be used to defray the costs including transportation, food and non-alcoholic beverages, speaker honoraria, entertainment, decorations, and invitations, among other purposes.